How to Adopt

 Are pets for adoption healthy?

 All our animals are sterilized (except young puppies and kittens), vaccinated and have been tested for diseases such as Leish, heart worm and tick fever.
-They all receive a full vet checkup before they join you.
-All this is done at the adoption shelters expense so you can be guaranteed to have a healthy new friend.
+If need, they can receive a vet checkup before they join you.
+All this is done at the expense of the adoption shelter, but only if there are doubts about their health status.

 Transportation in Europe